MrGeyMeurt/Mario_Brousse/README.md

 ![labrousse](https://github.com/user-attachments/assets/47fd56b9-8eab-4d64-a7d0-be0ad1f43a47)
 # Mario Brousse
 ## Description
 *Mario Brousse* is a student project inspired by the gameplay of Nintendo’s famous *Mario Bros* game, but deeply rooted in the culture of [New Caledonia](https://en.wikipedia.org/wiki/New_Caledonia).
 Coded in JavaScript using the Phaser library, this project recreates a platform level where the main character, **Néness**, a caldoche (a New Caledonian character of European descent), navigates through a landscape inspired by the local environment, filled with animals native to New Caledonia as enemies.
 The player’s goal is to reach a [traditional Kanak hut](https://en.wikipedia.org/wiki/File:Kanak_house-2.jpg) called a "case" (/kaz/) at the end of the level, which completes the game and displays their score.
-The game interface is presented through an HTML and CSS web page.

 > [!TIP]
 > You can try the game directly at the following address: https://mrgeymeurt.github.io/mario_brousse/

-## Main Features
-- **Single Level**: The game includes one level where the player must reach the "case" to complete the level, ending the game and displaying the player’s final score.
-- **Star Collection**: Stars appear randomly on the map and can be collected to increase the player’s score.
-- **Block Breaking**: Golden blocks are hidden on the map, and the player can break them to earn extra points.
-- **Enemy Elimination**: By jumping on enemies (pigs and deer), the player can eliminate them and earn points.
-- **Score Display**: At the end of the game, the player’s total score is displayed.
+# Project status
+The current status of Mario Brousse:

+- **Current Phase**: The project is currently in active development after a period of inactivity.
+The focus is on completing the core features to finalize the game experience.
+- **Planned Updates**: Work is underway to implement and polish the main features that were previously unfinished.
+- **Update Frequency**: Updates are made occasionally rather than on a regular schedule, as development time allows.

 ## Installation
 To launch the game locally: